 Proposed activities within the project site may require construction beneath the water table, which could require dewatering.
 Prior to any dewatering activity, samples of the groundwater would be collected and analyzed to determine whether or not the water is contaminated and unfit for discharge to surface waters or the municipal sewer system without prior treatment.
-Discharge to the NYC sewer system would be in compliance with New York City Department of Environmental Protection requirements.
+Discharge to the NYC sewer system would be in compliance with DEP requirements.
 Direct discharge to the river (or to storm sewers that drain to the river rather than to one of the city's treatment plants) would be in accordance with DEC's State Pollutant Discharge Elimination System (SPDES) requirements.